philgaeng/stratcon/AWS_SERVER_RECOMMENDATIONS.md

 **Best for:**
 - Development/demo environment
-- Low to moderate traffic
+- Low to moderate traffic (10-50 uses/month)
 - Your current project size
+- More comfortable headroom

 **Why:** Good balance of cost and performance.
 Burstable CPU handles your FastAPI + data processing needs.
+Comfortable RAM for concurrent operations.

 ### Option 2: **t3.large** (If you need more headroom)